TheOfficialFloW/h-encore/WRITE-UP.md

 ## Introduction

 Welcome to my write-up of the *h-encore* exploit chain.
-In this write-up I want to introduce you the security measures of the PS Vita, explain how I found the vulnerabilites, how I exploited them and how I bypassed the measures by using modern techniques.
+In this write-up I want to introduce you the security measures of the PS Vita, explain how I found the vulnerabilities, how I exploited them and how I bypassed the measures by using modern techniques.
 I hope that it is an interesting read for both beginners and experts, and for both people in the scene and out of the scene.

 ## Userland exploit